KAPITULNIK GROUP

 Condensed Matter Physics

-Our group focuses on the discovery and understanding of the nature, causes and consequences of emergent behavior in strongly-correlated quantum materials, especially in relation to the occurrence of superconductivity and magnetism.
-We particularly interested in low dimensional systems and the effects of disorder.
+Our group focuses on the discovery and understanding of the nature, causes and consequences of emergent behavior in strongly-correlated quantum materials, especially superconductivity and magnetism.
+We particularly interested in low dimensional systems, topological states, and the effects of disorder.

 - We fabricate samples and devices as well as collaborate with world leading laboratories to obtain highest quality samples.